 But when designing a luminaire to outdoor use, then you should check that that the driver has good enough IP-class.

-Usually IP67 drivers are heavier in weight, driver electronics is molded with plastic (e.g. potted) and the electrical throughputs of the wires both on primary voltage and the secondary voltage side are sealed with required protection against moisture.
+Usually IP67 drivers are heavier in weight, driver electronics is molded in many cases with plastic (e.g. potted) and the electrical throughputs of the wires both on primary voltage and the secondary voltage side are sealed with required protection against moisture.

-Step seven: Approvals, is the driver suited for European or American standards?
+Step eight: Approvals, is the driver suited for European or American standards?

 Does the driver have any approvals?
-And are the approvals for Europe (ENEC) or America (UL).
+And are the approvals for Europe (ENEC), America (UL) or for another area?
 This can generally be found from the datasheet of the driver.
 In most cases it is the benefit of both the customer and supplier that drivers are certified for that area where they are used.

 So there you have it.
 With these steps you should be able to find a suitable LED driver for your application.
 If you don’t, please leave a comment or contact me directly.